labex-labs/labex-cheatsheets/docs/cheatsheets/en/kubernetes.md

 <BaseQuiz id="kubernetes-service-1" correct="A">
   <template #question>
-    What is the default service type when using `kubectl expose`?
+    What is the default service type when using <code>kubectl expose</code>?
   </template>

   <BaseQuizOption value="A" correct>ClusterIP</BaseQuizOption>